|

 in precise tensions and balances.
 In his Stone Piles, Arches, Torques,

-arrested motions that strain with potential energy.
-They are visually
+in arrested motions that strain with potential energy.
+They are

-and physically precarious - their crushing capabilities are palpable
+visually and physically precarious - their crushing capabilities

-- and their scale and compositions echo the exposed geology of the
+are palpable - and their scale and compositions echo the exposed

-Western landscape.
-The Nature of Stone works explore not only the
+geology of the Western landscape.
+The Nature of Stone works explore

-bald facts of rock, but also deal with the tortuous forces that underlie
+not only the bald facts of rock, but also deal with the tortuous

 |